amzn/style-dictionary/README.md

 	}
 }
 ```

-Here we are creating some basic
+Here we are creating some basic font size definitions.
+The style definition size.font.small.value is "10px" for example.
+The style definition size.font.base.value automatically takes on the value found in size.font.medium.value, so both of those resolve to "16px".

 # Options using the style dictionary